Why is Ethics approval important?

 Working with children and vulnerable adults

-If you aim to work with children or those under 18, or with vulnerable adults who are not able to give informed consent that they are willing to participate in your research, then you will need written permission from a head-teacher/legal guardian and may need to be checked by the Criminal Records Bureau.
-If this is the case there is an application form ‘Consent Form Where the Proposed Participants are Minors’ that you are required to complete.
-If you aim to work with minors you should discuss your project by first contacting the Ethics Clerk at firstname.lastname@example.org.
+If you aim to work with children or those under 18, or with vulnerable adults who are not able to give informed consent that they are willing to participate in your research, then you will need written permission from their legal guardians and may need to be checked by the Criminal Records Bureau.
+If you aim to work with minors or vulnerable adults, you should discuss your project design carefully with your supervisor before making an application.

 If you are on a work placement or some other form of work experience and are undertaking your studies with an external organization, you will also need to ensure and provide evidence that the organization is aware of your research and has agreed to participate.
 Some institutions are also bound by ethics codes and you will need to observe these in the work you undertake.

-It is important to get the approval of the Ethics committee well before you begin your work, preferably six weeks in advance but absolutely no less that two.
+It is important to get the approval of the Ethics committee well before you begin your work, preferably six weeks in advance but absolutely no less than two.

 You can also seek advice from the Chair of the Ethics Committee whom you can contact via the Ethics Clerk at firstname.lastname@example.org.

-You can find out more by searching StudyNet for ‘University’s Policies and Regulations’.
+You can find out more on the StudyNet Ethics site: https://www.studynet1.herts.ac.uk/ptl/common/ethics.nsf/Homepage?ReadForm